Whiskers-Color-Scheme/.github/profile/README.md

 # Welcome
 Welcome to Whiskers.
 This is a color scheme that (hopefully) will grow as time goes on.
-We have two variants of the theme called Panther and Tiger respectively and each variant has 6 accent colors.
+There are two variants of the theme called Panther and Tiger and each variant has 6 accent colors.

 # Ports
 There are already some ports made for a few popular apps/ides like vscode, kde, spicetify.